-Have you considered what you would do if faced with a natural disaster?
+Have you considered what you would do if faced with a natural disaster or as happened recently a health disaster?
 Are you prepared when working from home?

 As the name suggests natural disasters such as storms, floods, hurricanes, tornadoes, bush fires can threaten your virtual business at any time and just as companies and organizations create plans to respond to these disasters, you also need to be prepared for a natural disaster that could potentially disrupt your business.

 Are you ready to work online during a natural disaster?
 This is crucial if you make your money online as a freelancer.

 This post may contain affiliate links.
 For more information read full disclosure.